daler/dotfiles/docs/nvim-lua.rst

 - Open a file in a git repo with some changes.
 Then use :kbd:`]c` to go to the next change (hunk) and :kbd:`<leader>hp` to preview hunks.

+- Open a file browser with :kbd:`<leader>fbo`, hit Enter to select, or :kbd:`-` to go up a level

+- Open a Python file with lots of classes/functions, or a markdown or RMarkdown file.
+Use :kbd:`<leader>a` to open a panel for navigation within the file.

 Don't like it?
 Do this to revert:

 .. code-block::